julenbhy/OW_wasm_executor/README.md

 This will add all the required dependencies for the selected execution model and compile it using the action builder crate.
 The script will also add the function to OpenWhisk.

-Note that the precompilation step performed by the script requires wasmtime-cli 25.0.2 to be installed
+Note that the precompilation step performed by the script requires wasmtime-cli 26.0.1 to be installed

-5. Run the test_client to call a burst action:
+5. Run the test_client to call an action:

 ```sh
 python tests/simple_action_client.py